COPYRIGHT (C) 1984-2007 MERRILL CONSULTANTS DALLAS TEXAS USA

 Thanks to Chuck Hopf, Computer Language Research (FASTAX), USA.

-VMACSMF be SMFEOFMARK as expected.
+VMACSMF to be SMFEOFMARK as expected.

-Sep 26, 1984 a.
-Change line 39 to test for SMFEOFM instead of SMFEOF.
+Sep 26, 1984 -Change line 39 to test for SMFEOFM instead of SMFEOF.

 Thanks to Chuck Hopf, Computer Language Research (FASTAX), USA.

-Change 1.7 CPU Type 3081-D under MVS/XA produced an MXG error message.
+Change 01.7 CPU Type 3081-D under MVS/XA produced MXG error message.

 VMAC7072 The CPU version number value in the code was misspelled.

-Sep 25, 1984 a.
-Change line 863 to test for CPUVERSN=03 instead of the
+Sep 25, 1984 -Change line 863 to test for CPUVERSN=03 instead of the

 test for CPUVERSN=02 to set the SSEC value of 276.3.